8 Ways to Grow Your Community of Mentors with Alumni

 3. Use LinkedIn’s alumni feature.

 You probably know that LinkedIn is the world’s largest online professional network, but did you know that LinkedIn makes it easy to connect with alumni?
-If you have listed Duke as the most recent institution in the education section of your profile, visiting linkedin.com/alumni will automatically direct you to Duke’s alumni page, where you can filter alumni by their employers, geographic region, and current professional role.
+You can visit LinkedIn's Duke alumni page, where you can filter alumni by their employers, geographic region, and current professional role.
 Best of all, you can see full profile information for these alums without hitting a paywall or a request that you buy a premium subscription.
 Bonus: if you join the Duke University Alumni Network group, you can message Duke alums also in that group without using InMail.
 Learn more about using LinkedIn alongside the Alumni Network from this Duke Career Center video.